dnsimple/dnsimple-support/content/articles/okta-identity-provider.md

 When configuring Okta SSO, DNSimple creates an event hook in the Okta organization to listen and react to membership changes.
 If multiple configurations are made to the same Okta organization, only a single hook is created.

-If the Okta app is no longer linked (e.g. access token is revoked or event hook removed), you can re-link the Okta application using the "Reauthorize with Okta" button.
+If the Okta app is no longer linked (e.g. the access token is revoked or the event hook is removed), you can re-link the Okta application using the "Reauthorize with Okta" button.

 ![Reauthorize with Okta](/files/okta-reauthorize.png)